Hiking the Wailupe Loop Trail on Oʻahu

 On the upper-middle ridges, you can expect to see native plants like Uluhe, Koa, ʻŌhiʻa lehua, Alani, Kōlea, Lama, Kokolau, and Kōpiko, to truly name only a few.

-If you'd like to learn more about identifying these and tons of other native plants from across the Hawaiian Islands, I encourage you to scroll through my separate article linked below.
+If you would like to learn more about these and many other native Hawaiian plants from across the islands, I encourage you to check out my separate post linked below.

 Read My Separate Post: Native Hawaiian Plant Guide